The Inspections Department offers you the following winter safety tips for your home and business.

-- Do not use Space or Unit Heaters inside of a home or business as a main heating source.
-(Electric or other
+- Do not use Space or Unit Heaters inside of a home or business as a main heating source (Electric or other

-- Clear the snow from around any Fire Hydrants that may be located on your property so that access can be gain quickly when needed.
+- Clear the snow from around any Fire Hydrants that may be located on your property so that access can be gained quickly when needed.
 Remember that in an emergency every second counts in the case of a fire.

-Winter safety tips for your electrical services:
+Tips for your electrical services

 - When using a snow rake to pull snow from roofs, please keep a proper clearance around service drop wiring

 - If a person uses a ladder to get on the roof, make sure the ladder is away from all electrical wires or

-Winter safety tips for your heating and gas services:
+Tips for your heating and gas services

 - The chimneys and vents on your roofs need to be free and clear of ice and snow as well as to provide for proper operation.
 If you are at all concerned with the operation of your heating and ventilating systems you should contact your local licensed HVAC contractor.

-Winter safety tips for your plumbing services:
+Tips for your plumbing services

 - Plumbing stacks on your home or business should be kept clear of ice and snow to ensure proper operation of

 - When removing snow from your roof, make sure that your plumbing stacks are not dislodged or broken.
-If this or other problems occur call your plumbing contractor for advice.
+If this or other problems occur, call your plumbing contractor for advice.

-Please call the Building Inspection Offices with your general questions on these tips (701-746-2631) for a specific problem or issue within your home or business always call a licensed contractor for assistance.
+Please call the Building Inspection Offices with your general questions on these tips (701-746-2631).
+For a specific problem or issue within your home or business, always call a licensed contractor for assistance.